kn00tcn/kn-WP-skeleton/README.md

 kn-WP-skeleton
 ==============

-This is a blank theme for WordPress that serves as a skeleton to start off a new custom theme.
+This is a blank theme for WordPress that serves as a skeleton when creating a new custom theme.